 Sound pressure p, particle velocity v, specific acoustic impedance of air Z, sound intensity I or J

-or ohm's law as equivalent in the acoustics for
+or ohm's law as equivalent in acoustics for

 plane progressive wavesSpecific acoustic impedance